-Designed for students in transfer programs.
-Topics include linear and quadratic equations and inequalities; complex numbers and solution of higher degree polynomial equations; systems of linear equations; matrices; graphing functions including exponential, logarithmic, and rational polynomial functions; conic sections; sequences, and series.
-Students may not receive credit for both MAT 160 and MAT 171.
+This course satisfies the general education requirement for the AA degree.
+Designed for students in STEM (Science, Technology, Engineering, Mathematics) transfer programs.
+Topics include linear and quadratic equations and inequalities; complex numbers and solution of higher degree polynomial equations; systems of linear equations; matrices; graphing functions including exponential, logarithmic, and rational polynomial functions; conic sections; sequences, series, and binomial theorem.
+Students may not receive credit for both MAT 162 and MAT 158 or MAT 160 or MAT 171.